JankariTech/blog/src/assets/JoplinWithOcis/JoplinWithOcis.md

 DONE!

-To access your notes, one would need to know the random link AND your self selected password - so it should be pretty safe.
+To access your notes, one would need to know the random link AND your self-selected password — so it should be pretty safe.
-You could even have a different link, with a different password for every device you are using, so if you lose one device you would only have to delete that link to stop further syncing.
+You could even have a different link, with a different password for every device you are using, so if you lose one device, you would only have to delete that link to stop further syncing.